fbpx

 Relax in style

-8 luxurious tented rooms offer a choice or King or twin beds.
+8 luxurious tented rooms offer a choice of King or twin beds.
 Each suite has glorious views over the bushveld, the dam and the Nhlaralumi River.
-French doors open out onto an expansive viewing deck, each with its own private sala pavilion with double day bed for an afternoon read or snooze.
+French doors open out onto an expansive viewing deck, each with its own private plunge pool and a sala pavilion with double day bed for an afternoon read or snooze.

 The en-suite bathroom tent is connected to the bedroom tent via a small passage.
 On the deck is a double ’rain’ shower with views over the dam.